 Part 3: Packing & Bringing Money | Arriving: The Paperwork Nightmare

 Part 4: Teaching Tips & Lesson Plans | Vacations: Travelling

 Part 5: Before Leaving France | Staying in France: Renewing, PACSing, Unemployment

 Applicants must create an account and login to the website in order to apply and pay the application fee.
 All of the supplemental documents must be scanned and uploaded in .jpg or .png format.
 The two recommendation forms must be filled out electronically as well, so make sure to have the e-mail addresses of your recommenders.
-Information about the program is available in a PDF file here.

 Print and read all of the instructions before beginning your application.
 This document will guide you through each section of the application and will help you understand the requirements of the program and certain questions on the application.

 Fill out your basic background information in this section of the application.

 Explain why you would like to be a Teaching Assistant in France and describe your previous experience with teaching young people and living abroad.